Pacific Accepts a Gift By a Veteran, for Student Veterans

 Through his life, and the lives of his family members, he demonstrated repeatedly that he believed deeply in the importance of education.
 After earning his undergraduate degree between his military stints, he earned his master’s degree in air ordnance at Wright-Patterson Air Force Base near Dayton, Ohio.
 And he helped support his sons and grandchildren as they attended college.

-When the Veterans Resource Center opened in Clark Hall last Veterans Day, Steve and his brother Daniel attended the opening, along with Daniel Park’s wife Catherine Ann Park and their daughter, Theresa Lauren Park.
+When the Veterans Resource Center opened in Clark Hall on Veterans Day 2018, Steve and his brother Daniel attended the opening, along with Daniel Park’s wife Catherine Ann Park and their daughter, Theresa Lauren Park.
 Steve Park said Edwin Park’s gift to Pacific will help student-veterans make the most of the center, such as by bringing in speakers and sponsoring special events.

-In his remarks that day, Steve Park thanked those who served and those who supported those who served.
+In his remarks in 2018, Steve Park thanked those who served and those who supported those who served.